Disney's Polynesian Village Resort Overview

 Aloha Ohana!!!

-At this resort, we did a split stay.
-We stayed in a DVC Standard Room 5th Sleeper and an overwater Bungalow.
-The Bungalow needs an entire blog; it was so amazing.
-But let's talk about the DVC standard room.
-The big difference between the DVC and the hotel rooms is the extra shower.
+At this resort, we did a split stay—one in a DVC Standard Room 5th Sleeper and the other in an overwater Bungalow.
+The Bungalow itself deserves an entire blog post due to its sheer magnificence, but let’s focus on the DVC Standard Room for now.
+One of the biggest differences between the DVC and the hotel rooms is the extra shower.
+As a family of five (soon to be six), we appreciate the extra space and functionality that the DVC rooms provide.

-There is a small balcony attached to the room, with just enough space for two chairs and a table.
-But it was nice to have the doors open, and the kids could go in and out.
+One highlight of the room was the small balcony, just big enough for two chairs and a table.
+It was nice to be able to open the doors and let the kids go in and out, enjoying the fresh air.

-For the DVC room only, it was fantastic having to split bathrooms.
-One room had a shower/tub combo with the toilet and vanity.
-The other room had a stand-up shower and single vanity.
-So it was helpful in the morning when we were getting ready.
+Another perk in the DVC room was the split bathroom layout.
+One room had a shower/tub combo with a toilet and vanity, while the other room had a stand-up shower and a single vanity.
+This was incredibly helpful during busy mornings when we were all getting ready.

 The Lava Pool